andrewluetgers/ngEventRegistry/README.md

 [1] = The concept can be described as "protocol" or "interface" depending on the language you're thinking of.
 I'll stick with protocol.
 See link below: http://stackoverflow.com/questions/1679145/interface-and-protocol-explanation

+### So lets be explicit about our protocol and enforce it programatically.

 ngEventRegistry produces injectable services two for each event.
 One service to broadcast the event another to listen for and handle the event.